 A practical step is to check how your home address aligns with the relevant secondary admission arrangements and transport realities.
 If you are comparing options locally, FindMySchool’s Local Hub and Comparison Tool can help you line up nearby secondaries side by side, then you can sanity-check the shortlist against the local authority admissions criteria.

 Admissions for Reception are coordinated by Cambridgeshire County Council rather than handled solely by the school.
-For September 2026 entry, the published local authority timeline shows on-time applications receiving an offer on 16 April 2026.
+For September 2027 entry, the verified local authority timetable gives 15 January 2027 as the application deadline and 16 April 2027 as offer day.

-The county’s First Steps booklet for 2026 to 2027 confirms the key timing parents care about most: applications need to be submitted by 15 January 2026 in order to receive an offer on 16 April 2026.
+The verified Cambridgeshire timetable for 2027 entry confirms the key timing parents care about most: applications need to be submitted by 15 January 2027 in order to receive an offer on 16 April 2027.

 Demand data for the primary entry route indicates oversubscription.
 There were 32 applications for 20 offers, 1.6 applications per place applications per place, and first preferences exceeded offers (ratio 1.15).
 In plain terms, this is not the kind of school where you assume a place is guaranteed, even if the school is relatively small.